RedInJector/blue-tie/README.md

 That's it!

 If you want to build the installer you can also run
+> ⚠️ This step requires `dotnet` to be present on your system
 ```
 cmake --build build --target prepare_installer --config Release
 ```